groundwater/nodejs-symposiums/2016-02-26-Errors/Round2/error-types-and-json-parse/README.md

 The bad

-1. It's ugly, and i bet you no body will do this.
+1. Easy to forget to setup the conditional in the catch block, and the additional `throw` is boilerplate.
 2. We have unwound the actual stack from the error site to the error handling site.
 This prevents post-mortem analysis using core dumps and debugger tools.
   - lose all intermediate arguments used to reach the error condition
-  - possibly lose values on the heap that were in play during the error
+  - possibly modified values on the heap that were in play during the error

 ## "Pattern Matching"